 After completion of the specific verification protocol preparation phase and if additional tests are needed, the testing phase is entered into.
+The testing phase corresponds to and complements ISO 14034, Section 5.4.3 'Generation of additional test data'.

 Steps to be undertaken as part of the testing phase are: